History of Prehistoric and Ancient Europe

 Geographic and thematic approaches available in nine languages.

-(Antiquity through 212 C.E.; maps and facsimile images)
+(Antiquity through 212 AD; maps and facsimile images)

 An overview of Greek life in ancient Athens and Sparta.